Interpretable Depression Detection from Social Media Text Using LLM-Derived Embeddings: Related Works

 Textual data, whether derived from written language, transcribed speech, or online interactions, offers a powerful lens into mental health, with numerous studies demonstrating that linguistic patterns can reflect emotional states and clinical symptoms associated with mental disorders.
-Stress detection has been explored using a range of textual sources, including online blog and forum posts \cite{b1, b2, b3} and social media interactions \cite{b4, b5, b6, b7}.
-PTSD diagnosis has also been performed using clinical patient narratives \cite{b8, b9}, online surveys \cite{b10}, and transcribed voicemails \cite{b11}.
+Stress detection has been explored using a range of textual sources, including online blog and forum posts \cite{b1,b2,b3} and social media interactions \cite{b4,b5,b6,b7}.
+PTSD diagnosis has also been performed using clinical patient narratives \cite{b8,b9}, online surveys \cite{b10}, and transcribed voicemails \cite{b11}.
 Sawalha et al. \cite{b12} argue that sentiment analysis of transcribed text from semi-structured virtual interviews can effectively identify individuals with PTSD using a Random Forest model with VADER sentiment scores.
-Building on deep learning methods, Zeberga et al. \cite{b13} present a framework for detecting depression and anxiety in social media posts using BERT and Bi-LSTM models to preserve contextual and semantic meaning, combined with a knowledge distillation approach to improve efficiency and accuracy.
 Mansoor et al. \cite{b14} introduce a multimodal AI model that analyzes multilingual social media data to detect early signs of mental health crises, and emphasize the need for ethical safeguards and culturally sensitive applications in real-world mental health systems.
 Althoff et al. \cite{b15} present a large-scale quantitative analysis of text-message-based counseling conversations using computational discourse methods.
 Ewbank et al. \cite{b16} develop a deep learning model to automatically categorize patient utterances during internet-enabled cognitive behavioral therapy.
 Bantilan et al. \cite{b17} propose an NLP model to detect suicide risk in patient messages during teletherapy, using therapist intervention patterns and expert annotations to label risk levels.
 These studies highlight the growing potential of natural language processing (NLP) for mental health assessment and intervention, and show the importance of contextual and linguistic features in the real-world applicability of such models.